 Yes, it is possible to drive along the valley floor and back again.
-Beyond the parking area, the single track road continues, dividing to form the turning circle so iconic in many ariel view shots of the valley.
-Driving beyond the turning circle leads you to on to Lee Abbey Bay Beach.
-Be aware that the road here becomes a toll and (minor) charges apply.
+Beyond the parking area, the single-track road continues, dividing to form the turning circle so iconic in many ariel view shots of the valley.
+Driving beyond the turning circle leads you to Lee Abbey Bay Beach.
+Be aware that the road here becomes a toll, and (minor) charges apply.

 Geology of the Valley of the Rocks

 One theory suggests that the East Lyn River originally flowed here before joining the sea further west.
 The river eroded the channel forming the valley, parallel to the coastline.
 The cliffs would have extended further north, but been claimed by the powerful sea waves over the years.
 Eventually, the river would have broken through, diverting its course directly into the sea, leaving the old course dry.

 Another theory dates back to the Ice Age, suggesting that originally the Lyn River may have taken a similar course to what we see today.
 The arrival of a vast ice sheet blocked the valley mouth, forming a giant lake.
 Eventually overflowing, water carved a new channel – the Valley of the Rocks.
 Once the ice retreated, the river reverted to its original route, leaving the Valley of the Rocks drained dry.

 Both theories are plausible, coming some way to explaining the unusual landscape we are presented with.
 We may never be truly certain of the explanation, perhaps adding the mystery of this dramatic place.